-Oceania is comprised of wish-list, dreamy destinations such as Australia, the Cook Islands, Tonga, Fiji, and New Zealand.
-Unfortunately, now is not the time to check them off your must-see list as most of the borders of Oceania are closed to all external visitors and most nations only permit inward travel for residents returning home.
-Currently, only French Polynesia, which includes the beautiful islands of Tahiti and Bora Bora, is welcoming US tourists.
-Here’s what you need to know about visiting the islands.
+Oceania is full of wish-list, dreamy destinations such as the Cook Islands, Tonga, Fiji, French Polynesia, Australia, and New Zealand.
+Unfortunately, now is not the time to check them off your must-see list as all Oceanic countries are closed to tourists.

 While French Polynesia had been open to US tourists until recently, it just announced that starting on February 3, it will be closing its borders to all travelers due to an increase of COVID-19 cases around the world.